oldsj/devops-challenges/README.md

 docker compose run shell
 ```

+For more information on the local AWS environment, see the diagram at [docs/local-aws-environment.png](docs/local-aws-environment.png)

 ## :white_check_mark: Challenges

 Check out the challenges in the `challenges/` directory.
 Each challenge has its own README.md with instructions and resources.